How to create a user interface specification

 A long, long time ago while working on a web-based product, a colleague of mine came up with this idea of writing a user interface or screen specification.
-The purpose of this specification is to detail out the rules behind a specific page.
-Sure, this is more “implementation” than “requirements” but the fact is when you are building a complex web application (and, I imagine, any complex application) the way a specific page is laid out and, just as important, what data elements belong where, is very important.
+The purpose of this requirements specification is to detail out the rules behind a specific page.
+Sure, this type of document can become “implementation” than “requirements” but the fact is when you are building a complex software application (and that includes web-based applications) the way a specific page is laid out and, just as important, what data elements belong where, is very important.

 • Visual overview of the screen.
 Break the screen up into sections.
 This will help organize your document.
 You can do this in Word with a few text boxes.
 Label each section and include a “section” in your document for it.